BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-view-api.md

   included in the ElasticSearch document.
 The default value is `false`.
 - `{includeDeprecated}`: Boolean - If true, deprecated resources are also indexed.
 The default value is `false`.
 - `{permission}`: String - the permission necessary to query this projection.
 Defaults to `views/query`.
+- `{includeContext}`: Boolean - If true, the JSON-LD context object is also added to the document indexed by ElasticSearch.
+The default value is `false`.

 ### SparqlProjection